formsbyair/Documentation/docs/_posts/2020-07-31-login-ip-address-whitelist.md

 All login attempts from that point forward will be checked against the whitelist.
 If an IP address doesn't match, the user will not be able to log in.

-This feature can be used in conjunction with **Two Factor Authentication** for a very high level of data security.
+This feature can be used in conjunction with **Two Factor Authentication** for a very high level of protection around the form data that we temporarily hold on your behalf.

-IP Address Whitelisting does not apply to API Key access.
+Login IP Address Whitelisting does not apply to API Key access.

-Users that are already logged in and subsequently switch to a different network will still have access.
+Users that are already logged in and subsequently switch to a different network will remain logged in.